Joint optimization of fitting & matching in multi-view reconstruction: Our Approach

 To simplify our formulation we will introduce our energies under the assumption that there are no occlusions

 where $\delta_h(\labelvars) = [\exists p\in \lF: \labelvar_p=h]$ and $[\cdot]$ are {\em Iverson brackets}, and

-under contraints~\eqref{eq:121Constrains_M}.
-We will show how to handel outliers/occlusions in Section \ref{sc:gap}. $E_2$ is more powerful than $E_1$ because the spatial regularizer eliminates the artifacts that results from using only one regularizer in $E_1$.
-The reader is refered to \cite{LabelCosts:IJCV12} for a more detailed discussion comparing $E_1$ and $E_2$ for fixed matching in the context of multi-model fitting.
+under constraints~\eqref{eq:121Constrains_M}.
+We will show how to handle outliers/occlusions later on. $E_2$ is more powerful than $E_1$ because the spatial regularizer eliminates the artifacts that results from using only one regularizer in $E_1$.
+The reader is refereed to \cite{LabelCosts:IJCV12} for a more detailed discussion comparing $E_1$ and $E_2$ for fixed matching in the context of multi-model fitting.